solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 has sublimed, and is deposited on the higher parts of the vessel in colourless and well-defined crystalline plates.

-1840.—During this year a large mass of meteoric iron was discovered in Sevier County, Tennessee, enclosing a large nodule of graphite.
-“It is,” writes Dr. Lawrence Smith, “the
+1840.---During this year a large mass of meteoric iron was discovered in Sevier County, Tennessee, enclosing a large nodule of graphite.
+"It is," writes Dr. Lawrence Smith, "the

 _ largest mass of graphite which has come under my observa-

-tion, and is perhaps the largest known.”
+tion, and is perhaps the largest known."
 Its dimensions are 60™™ by 20™" and 35™™, and it weighs 92 grammes.
 Two grammes of this nodule were reduced to powder and treated with